linzyk86/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?

 The DOM is an object representation of the HTML elements of a webpage.
 It’s what we actually see on the page, but when elements are changed with the DOM, it does not actually change the HTML .

 2. What is an event?

     A user interaction that happens on the page like a click, mouse movement, or copy/paste.

 3. What is an event listener?

-    It waits for a specified event to happen.
+    It waits for a specified event to happen, then does whatever the action in the body is.

 4. Why would we convert a NodeList into an Array?

 To use array methods on it.

 5. What is a component?

 A resusable function that builds a part of a page.

 ### Git Set up